 WORK WE’VE DONE

-- Project: Eye Tracking ophthalmoscope development
+- Project: Scanning Laser Ophthalmoscope development

-- The Outcome: Gray Optics completed the Concept Phase of the project, demonstrating the first functional commercial prototype of the TSLO technology.
+- The Outcome: Gray Optics completed the Concept Phase of the project, demonstrating the first functional commercial prototype of the SLO technology.
 The project has advanced to the final stages of product development and regulatory submission.

 Gray Optics’ exists to improve lives by developing new optical products that help solve humankind’s most pressing challenges in medical applications.
 You can learn more about How We Work and why our team of dedicated engineers is here to support you on your product development journey to ensure the optical pathway of your new instrument is designed right the first time.